 Precision is the measurement of agreement or reproducibility among replicate samples of the same media under prescribed similar conditions.
 It is normally expressed as the relative percent difference (RPD) between two values.
 For field sampling, precision is increased by following SOPs and by collecting all samples using the same sampling procedures.
-Field QC samples that are collected to measure precision include field blind replicate samples from each media type.
+Field QC samples that are collected to measure precision may include field blind replicate samples and field duplicate samples.
+No field blind replicate or field duplicate QC samples will be collected as part of this project.
 Field measurement precision is monitored by taking replicate measurements.
 Field measurement precision is increased through proper operation and maintenance of field equipment.
 For analytical procedures, precision may be specified as either intra-laboratory (within the same lab) or interlaboratory (between different labs).
 Intra-laboratory precision is more common and is the variability when a single lab uses the same method to make repeated measurements on the same sample.
 Interlaboratory precision is the variability when multiple labs use the same method to make measurements on the same or identical samples.
 The accuracy of the analysis is based on a discussion with the laboratory and a recommendation of a variation factor of 20% will be deemed acceptable.
 For example, if a PCM air sample is analyzed with 140 fibers/mm2, a precision factor of 28 fibers/mm2 will be deemed acceptable for a field blind replicate sample.

 Accuracy is a measure of the closeness of an individual measurement, or the average of a number of measurements, to the true value.
 Bias is the systematic or persistent distortion of a measurement process that causes error in one direction.
 Accuracy is normally expressed as a percent recovery.
 To assess sample accuracy, field QC samples such as field blanks, are typically incorporated into the sampling scheme.
-Environmental Management Services of Iowa will collect 10% field blanks with a minimum of 2 blanks for any set on all PCM air sampling.
+Environmental Management Services of lowa will collect 10% field blanks with a minimum of 2 blanks for any set on all PCM air sampling.
 Field blanks are cassettes which are taken to allow an estimation of any contamination that may occur as a result of handling apart from actual air flow through the filter.
 They are to be opened and held open for about 30 seconds face down at the same place where the personal samples are mounted on the sampled employees.
 They are then closed, stored, and sent to the analysis laboratory with the rest of the sampling set.
 When analyzed, any set represented by a blank concentration in excess 7 fibers per 100 fields will be rejected.
 The data acquired from the analysis of blanks are useful in their ability to evaluate errors, which can arise from cross-contamination.
 The occurrence of cross contamination can result from the improper handling of samples by field and/or lab personnel, improper decontamination procedures, improper shipment and storage, and on-site atmospheric contaminants.
 Therefore, to facilitate sample collection accuracy, it is essential to maintain frequent and thorough review of field procedures so that deficiencies can be quickly documented and corrected.

-ECIA Brownfield RLF Cleanup Assistance Project Project Plan: DQO/SSQAPP Date: October 28, 2022 Page: 9 of 21
+Project Plan: DQO/SSQAPP, Revision No: 1 Date: Revised January 23, 2023 Page: 9 of 21